 Strong leaders understand the need to lead other leaders.
 Without this key element, our churches will be stuck with a small group of decision-makers, and everybody else is simply doing work.
 But when we intentionally invest in the leaders God has sent to us, we instantly raise the roof of potential for the entire church, and what God wants to accomplish in our city.

-For me, I have to constantly go back through this list and check myself.
-I don’t want to allow any of these leader-killers to exist in our church.
+Constantly go back through this list and check on these items.
+We don’t want to allow any of these leader-killers to exist in our church.
 We set the tone as senior-level leaders.
 Let’s set an environment where leaders can jump in and use the gifts God has given them to lead the most important work on Earth.